Term Frequency: Complete Guide to TF Weighting Schemes for Text Analysis

 where:

-• tt: the term being weighted
+• tt: the term being weighted—the specific word we're computing a weight for

-• dd: the document
+• dd: the document being analyzed

-• maxtdtf(t,d)\max_{t' \in d} \text{tf}(t', d): the highest term frequency in document dd (the count of the most common term)
+• maxtdtf(t,d)\max_{t' \in d} \text{tf}(t', d): the highest term frequency in document dd—this notation means "find the maximum of tf(t,d)\text{tf}(t', d) over all terms tt' that appear in dd"

 Deconstructing the Formula